 As you can see, this menu gives you a quick access to the command to stop the Virtual Encrypted Disk represented by that icon.
 Again, the net result is the same as if you would have run USBCrypt main application and chosen the host disk to stop from the list.

-Note also that in each case the shortcut menu contains several other commands that you may find useful:
+The shortcut menu may contains several other commands that you may find useful:

 This command has the same effect as choosing the USBCrypt command from the Windows Start menu.